We Talk To The 3 Female Paintball Generals Leading the utterly original Paintball Scenario Game ‘The 100’

 Michelle: Many of the teams that are playing for Skycrew have shared the field with me before.
 They know what the Legionnaires are capable of, and what I’m capable of.

-DangerMan: Don’t generals stay back at base during scenario games?
+DangerMan: Don’t generals stay back at the base during scenario games?

 Michelle: Traditionally yes.
 Generals stay back and instruct.
 Not all generals fight from the back.